COMPETITION FOR DOCTORAL FELLOWSHIPS: 2 - 4 June, 2021

-Welcome to the competition for doctoral fellowships of ED 567, Sciences du Végétal.
+Welcome to the competition for doctoral fellowships of plant sciences doctoral school.

-This is an open competition for anyone who will have a master's degree or equivalent by Oct 1 of the year of the competition, but you can only enter the competition with the knowledge and support of a supervisor who presents a subject.
+This is an open competition for anyone who will have a master's degree or equivalent by Oct 1st, 2021, but you can only enter the competition with the knowledge and support of a supervisor who presents a subject.

-The list of subjects can be found following this link. https://www.adum.fr/psaclay/ptenccdees?ed=136
+The list of thesis subjects are online from March, 2021 and can be found following this link. https://www.adum.fr/psaclay/ptenccdees?ed=136

 Clicking on the title will open the project descriptions, most of which are in English as well as French.
 If a project interests you, contact the supervisor as soon as possible to discuss and see if your candidature interests him or her.

-PLEASE NOTE: The application deadline for the supervisors was fixed individually by each supervisor and varies among the subjects.
+PLEASE NOTE: The application deadline was fixed individually by each supervisor and varies among the subjects.
 If a subject interests you must apply before the application deadline of that project.

 PLEASE NOTE: A SUPERVISOR MAY PRESENT ONLY ONE CANDIDATE FOR A SUBJECT, AND A CANDIDATE MAY COMPETE FOR ONLY ONE SUBJECT.